Gavin Prout

-Gavin Prout (born March 13, 1978 in Whitby, Ontario) is a Canadian professional lacrosse player who plays for the Colorado Mammoth in the National Lacrosse League, and formerly of the Hamilton Nationals in Major League Lacrosse.
+Gavin Prout (born March 13, 1978, in Whitby, Ontario) is a Canadian former professional box lacrosse player.
+He is the current general manager of the Brooklin Lacrosse Club of Major Series Lacrosse.
 He was also a member of the Team Canada squad that won the gold medal during the 2006 World Lacrosse Championship.

 Canadian Box career

 Junior

 Prout played for the Whitby Warriors of the OLA Junior A Lacrosse League.
 In 1997, Prout lead the Warriors to their first Minto Cup championship in 12 years.
 The following year, Prout was awarded the "Green Gael Trophy" for League M.V.P., scoring 49 goals and 125 points during the season.
 In 1999, Prout led the league in scoring with a career high 132 points, and led the Warriors to their second Minto Cup in three years.
 Prout was also given the "Dean McLeod Award" for Playoffs M.V.P. and the "B.W.
 Evans Award" for Top Graduating Player.

 Prout finished his junior career with an outstanding 676 points (regular season and playoffs combined), ranking him 25th all time in Canadian Junior A lacrosse history.
 Prout is also ranked 21st all time in combined assists with 396.